doug-letough/vindinium-curses_ui/README.md

 2 - Content :
 -------------

-/vindinium-curses_ui
+ - bot.py --------------The bot source code
-  |_ bot.py ------- The bot code source.
-This where to put your AI main code
+ - client.py -----------The client source code used to connect to game server
-  |_ client.py ---- The client used to connect to game server
+ - game.py ------------ Source code used to process data sent by the server
-  |_ game.py ------ Code used to process data sent by the server
+ - tui.py ------------- The curses U.I. source code
-  |_ tui.py ------- The curses U.I code source
+ - ai.py -------------- The random A.I.
+This is where to put your A.I code
-  |_ README.md ---- This file
+ - README.md ---------- This file
-  |_ LICENCE.txt -- A copy of the W.T.F.P.L
+ - LICENCE.txt -------- A copy of the W.T.F.P.L
-  |_ curses_ui_bot.png ------ A screenshoot of the running U.I
+ - curses_ui_bot.png -- A screenshoot of the running U.I

 3 - How to make it work :
 -------------------------